Research & Policy Engagement

 Community Partnerships Initiative

 STPP respects and values community expertise and is dedicated to integrating these voices into public and policy conversations about science and technology.
 We listen and learn from communities, then provide tools to engage in technical and policy advocacy.
+Download the new Community Partnerships Playbook -- a guide to creating more equitable partnerships based on real-world experience and co-written by our community partners.

 Learn more